agnwinds/python/docs/sphinx/source/atomic/bound_bound.rst

 Bound Bound
 ###########

-This is the data for computing bound bound, or line interactions in simple atoms.
+This is the data for computing bound bound, or line interactions in simple/macro  atoms.

 Source
 ======